-I did a Google search on "Unique Bacon Items", and within seconds had 534,000 results.
+I did a Google search on "Unique Bacon Items."
+Within seconds, I had 534,000 results.

-Bacon-flavored candybars are not that much of a stretch of the imagination, and those who love salty-sweet might even appreciate bacon-flavored lollipops.
-But, bacon mints, bacon toothpaste, bacon soda pop, and bacon dental floss!
+Bacon-flavored candy bars are not that much of a stretch of the imagination, and those who love salty-sweet might even appreciate bacon-flavored lollipops.
+We also have bacon mints, bacon toothpaste, bacon soda pop, and bacon dental floss!

 Have we gone insane?

 And then, there is "Baconnaise."
-The manufacturer claims that it is vegan and Kosher (how do that accomplish THAT?!).
+The manufacturer claims that it is vegan and Kosher (how do they accomplish THAT?!).

 - A 250-pound pig produces on average 23 pounds of bacon.

 - Oscar Mayer patented the first packed, sliced bacon in 1924.

 - Saint Anthony the Abbot is the patron saint of pigs, swine herders, and butchers.
 So, one might call him the Patron Saint of Bacon.

 How Did This All Begin?

 Bacon, and the love of bacon, is not a recent food trend or culinary fad.
 In fact, food historians say that it was the Chinese who came up with the concept of slicing and smoking pork.
 (I wonder if a wild boar got a bit too close to a fireworks display?) around 1,500 B.C.